Tim-TF/Timoty-Favre---en/README.md

 ## 💡 Additional Skills
 - Advanced use of **Microsoft Office Suite** (Excel, Word, PowerPoint, Outlook)
-- Daily use of accounting and ERP software (e.g., Sage, Ciel, etc.)
+- Daily use of accounting and ERP software (winbiz, Cheel, etc.)
 - Financial data analysis and reporting